 next page back to list

-It is a slightly larger Pyrgus than the norm for this group, with a characteristic grey-brown upperside colouring, small discrete white upf spots and an unmarked uph.
+It is a slightly larger Pyrgus than the norm for this genus, with a characteristic grey-brown upperside colouring, small discrete white upf spots and an unmarked uph.
 The key to this species seems to be that none of the spots are large.
 It also has a rather dusky appearance, especially when fresh, hence the name.
 The unh marks are also characteristic, especially the elongated mark in basal s1 and the discal s1 mark which together resemble an exclamation mark.
 This is also true for andromedae, but the ground colour and the slight difference in the shapes of these markings enables the two species to be separated.

 a very typical cacaliae, very lightly marked in a way such that it really cannot be anything else.

 |I originally thought this was alveus, maybe something about the wing shape being rather wide and slightly narrow suggested alveus, and the uph markings looked a little too strong for cacaliae.
 The upf markings, although small and well within the range for cacaliae, looked to be more like vestigial versions of larger marks rather than the small and discrete (by design) marks of cacaliae.
 However, on balance I feel it is more likely to be cacaliae.